ibm-cloud-docs/workload-protection/agent-deploy-kube-helm.md

 - `CLUSTER_NAME` is the name of the cluster where you are deploying the agent.
 - `SERVICE_ACCESS_KEY` is the {{site.data.keyword.sysdigsecure_short}} instance access key.
 - `INGESTION_ENDPOINT` is the instance's ingestion endpoint.
 For example, `ingest.us-east.security-compliance-secure.cloud.ibm.com`
-- `API_ENDPOINT` is the intance's API endpoint.
+- `API_ENDPOINT` is the instance's API endpoint.
 For example, `us-east.security-compliance-secure.cloud.ibm.com`

 ### Step 3.
 Install the Helm chart
 {: #agent-deploy-kube-helm-install-step3}